freenas/freenas-docs/userguide/sharing.rst

 Some NFS clients do not support the NLM (Network Lock Manager) protocol used by NFS.
 This is the case if the client receives an error that all or part of the file may be locked when a file transfer is attempted.
-To resolve this error, add the option **-o nolock** when running the :command:`mount` command on the client to allow write access to the NFS share.
+To resolve this error, add the option :samp:`-o nolock` when running the :command:`mount` command on the client to allow write access to the NFS share.

 If a "time out giving up" error is shown when trying to mount the share from a Linux system, make sure that the portmapper service is running on the Linux client.
-If portmapper is running and timeouts are still shown, force the use of TCP by including **-o tcp** in the :command:`mount` command.
+If portmapper is running and timeouts are still shown, force the use of TCP by including :samp:`-o tcp` in the :command:`mount` command.

 If a :literal:`RPC: Program not registered` error is shown, upgrade to